 Remembering Paul Collard, visual arts champion and 'visionary'

-People will gather at Hexham Abbey tomorrow (Wednesday, December 17) for the midday funeral of Paul Collard whose recent death shocked and saddened a lot of people.
+There was a large turnout at Hexham Abbey on Wednesday for the funeral of Paul Collard whose recent untimely death at the age of 71 shocked and saddened a lot of people.

-But plenty of people will have fond memories of Paul while many others who never knew him personally benefited from the work he did as a champion of creativity in education.
+Many people who didn’t know Paul personally benefited from the work he did as a champion of creativity in education.

 He succeeded Peter Jenkinson as the national director of Creative Partnerships which was set up by the Labour government in 2002 to develop young people’s creativity by bringing artists and schools together.